ro6ertkenny/kai-memory-palace/vim/README.md

 - drillable in isolation
 - durable over time

-No file tries to teach Vim end-to-end.
+No file attempts to teach Vim end-to-end.

 ---